dperique/LLM-text-handing/README.md

 Setup an [ollama service](https://github.com/ollama/ollama/blob/ba04afc9a45a095e09e72c1d716fdfe941d9b340/docs/linux.md#adding-ollama-as-a-startup-service-recommended) or get an openai apikey.

+NOTE: the summarizers support only ollama with `llama3:8b` for now; please ensure that your ollama API server is reachable at http://127.0.0.1:11434.
+The focus was on a local API server since summarization tends to be something with sensitive data.

 ## Text summarizer

 Taking inspiration from [infiniteGPT](https://github.com/emmethalm/infiniteGPT) and other chunking methods (e.g., llama-index), we have a text summarizer that can use ollama or openai.
 Use ollama for private summarization,